thinkcompany/think_dev-standards/development-standards/javascript/general-authoring.md

     };
 }

-//Good: If you have can't use ES6 function() {
+//Good: If ES6 is not available, revert to a traditional function declaration structure function() {
     return function() {
         console.log(this);